ihor-shndr/hackathon-2025/memory-bank/activeContext.md

 - JWT-based authentication system
 - Clean, maintainable code architecture

-The backend foundation is solid and ready for real-time features and frontend development!
+The complete full-stack application is ready!
+Only real-time SignalR integration remains to complete the hackathon requirements!